-A UK retail bank required a Training & Competence Scheme to support their UK Banking License application
+A UK retail bank required an interim Training & Competence Scheme to support their UK Banking License application

 A European headquartered retail bank, with a UK-wide branch network.
 They are consumer focussed and their products include current accounts, savings and lending.

 The Bank was going through the application process for a banking license and as part of the process, needed to create a Training and Competence scheme to embed regulatory compliance and ensure it was aligned to the corporate culture before the banking license was approved by the PRA and FCA.

 There were no internal capabilities that would allow the organisation to manage this part of the programme, so an external solution was required.